 While little is known about the history of this long-haired cat breed, we do know that Persian cats can be traced all the way back to the 1600s.
-They are rumored to have originated from Persia, which is now the modern-day Iran, and Turkey.
+They are rumored to have originated from Persia, which is modern-day Iran and Turkey.

 3. Maine Coon